iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-1.markdown

 ...
 ```

 Do you notice anything weird in this authentication mechanism?
-Well, it is possible to bypass the authentication by providing system files with known contents in the JSON `verifyPath` field.
+Well, using the JSON `verifyPath` field it is possible to circumvent authentication by providing paths to system files with known contents.

 Specifically, the authentication mechanism relies on user-controlled input to determine the storage location of the file containing the generated password.
-For example, it is possible to send the following JSON data and bypass authentication in the WebTerminal:
+For example, it is possible to send the following JSON data and bypass the WebTerminal authentication:

 ```json
 {